 Now that you have an introduction to the concept of a data catalog, it’s time to ask the question, “what is a modern data catalog?”
-Let’s look at another common example, the Amazon marketplace.
+Let’s look at another analogy we can all relate to: the Amazon marketplace.

-Doing this manually can be a heavy and time-consuming operation.
-Fortunately, modern data catalogs have an extensive range of powerful capabilities such as pattern detection, relationship discovery, pervasive profiling, automatic harvesting and classification so you can highlight data quality issues very easily and start applying corrective actions.
+Curating all that information manually is a challenging and time-consuming operation.
+As big data truly gets big with higher volumes of data coming in from real-time data streams, it’s becoming impossible to manage without the help of automation and artificial intelligence.
+Fortunately, modern data catalogs have an extensive range of powerful capabilities such as pattern detection, relationship discovery, pervasive profiling, automatic harvesting and classification so you can highlight data quality issues very easily.
+Machine learning and automation mean you can start applying corrective actions without constant manual effort.

 Key ingredients of a successful data catalog

-Not all data catalogs are equal.
-When choosing a data catalog, it’s essential you filter players on key capabilities.
-Consequently, several data catalogs including Talend Data Catalog rely on key components that will make your data strategy successful.
-Let’s explore some of its key capabilities:
+Not all enterprise data catalogs are created equal.
+When choosing between data catalog tools, it’s essential to filter players based on key capabilities.
+These are the key components that Talend Data Catalog offers to make your data strategy successful:

-- Powerful search to explore datasets in a snap: As the primary component of a catalog, the search should be multi-faceted so you can specify different parameters to perform an advanced search.
-Name, size, time, owner, and format are examples of search parameters.
+- Powerful search to easily explore datasets.
+Since data discovery is the primary function of a data catalog for end users, search is the key to a good user experience.
+Search should be multi-faceted so you can specify different parameters to perform an advanced search.
+Search parameters including name, size, time, owner, and format are incredibly helpful for data discovery.

-- Lineage to perform root cause analysis: Lineage helps you to link a dashboard to the data it exposes.
+- Data lineage to perform root cause analysis.
+Data lineage helps you to link a dashboard to the data it exposes.
 Lineage and relationship discovery play a big role in understanding the relationship between different types and sources of data.
-So, if your dashboard displays inconsistent data, a steward can use the lineage to see where the problem is coming from.
-We can take the same approach to spot applications containing shadow IT that escape to IT’s control such as market datasets using consumer databases containing PII data.
+So, if your dashboard displays inconsistent data, a steward can use the lineage to see where in the pipeline the problem is coming from.
+We can take the same approach to spot applications containing shadow IT that escape to IT’s control.
+That way, IT can better protect datasets using consumer databases with PII data.

-- Glossary to add business context to your data: Governance relies on the capacity to federate people on your data.
-To do so, they need to share a common understanding of terms, definition, and link it to the data itself.
-Consequently, the glossary is actionable.
-Search for PII in a data catalog and you will find the data sources that contain them: it’s very useful in a GDPR context where you need to take control of all the data that contain personal information.
+- Glossary to crystallize business terms related to data.
+For everyone to use data consistently across the business, they need a common language.
+A business glossary creates a shared understanding of terms and definitions.
+By linking definitions to the data itself the business glossary becomes actionable.
+For example, search for PII in a data catalog and you will find data sources containing personally identifying information.
+This is very useful in a GDPR context where you need to take control of all data with personal information.

-- Profiling to stop polluting your data lake: When connecting different data sources, data profiling is key to assessing your data quality for completeness, accuracy, timeliness and consistency.
-Not only it will save you time but it will also help you to quickly spot inaccuracies, so you can make stewards aware of this issue before polluting the data lake.
+- Profiling to stop polluting your data lake or data warehouse.
+When connecting different data sources, data profiling is key to assessing your data quality for completeness, accuracy, timeliness and consistency.
+Profiling saves time and helps you to quickly spot inaccuracies, so you can make stewards aware of this issue before polluting the data repository.